alexklibisz/elastiknn/readme.md

 # ElastiKnn

-ElastiKnn is an Elasticsearch plugin for exact and approximate nearest neighbors search in high-dimensional vector spaces.
+ElastiKnn is an Elasticsearch plugin for exact and approximate K-nearest-neighbors search in high-dimensional vector spaces.

 |CI|
 |---|